By: Jacquelyn M. Rose, MPH and Joann Petrini, PhD, MPH

 Each finalist presented their idea to Spark Tank judges at a live Spark Tank event attended by WCHN employees and affiliated medical staff, which was also available for viewing online.
 An innovative program called “Lift Assist for Fall Patients” won the inaugural challenge.
 WCHN has since implemented the program, which represents a connection between Emergency Medical Services and WCHN hospitals to assist patients who have fallen at home, but refuse to go to the hospital.
 The program links these high-risk patients with needed services, including a connection to a primary care provider.

 Over the course of the past year, Joann and I were able to meaningfully support each other’s journey, share lessons learned, and collaboratively explore emerging best practices.
-Ironically, and equally surprising to both of us, were the similarities in the lessons learned, given the significant differences in our strategies and goals.
+Ironically, and equally surprising to both of us, were the similarities in the lessons learned, given the significant differences in our strategies and goals while innovating with purpose.
 Some of our lessons learned and important questions include:

 - Innovation includes key concepts such as technology, entrepreneurship, business, and the like.
 Some people who work in helping professions, such as healthcare, that have innovative ideas, may not identify as an “innovator.”
 How do we identify team members that have ideas, but may not leverage the resources available to them via innovation centers and initiatives?